-Competition is typically held in the host hotel and requires 2500 square feet of space.
+Competition requires 2500 square feet of space.
 A warm-up space is required in close proximity to the competition area.
 A small private room/section is needed for weigh-in, near the competition area.
 A spectator seating area should exist.